kekekeks/CoreRPC/README.md

 ### Protocol Definition

-Put an interface into your shared library and reference it from both client and server apps.
+Put an interface into your shared library and reference it from both client and server apps:

 ```cs
 public interface IService